aleen42/PersonalWiki/Programming/JavaScript/regular/regular.md

 > #### History of the Term "Regular Expression"

 > The term `regular expression` comes from mathematics and computer science theory, where it reflects a trait (特點) of mathematical expressions called `regularity`.

+> All a practical programmer needs to remember is that some ivory tower (象牙塔) computer scientists get upset about their well-defined terminology being overloaded with technology that's far more useful in the real world.